TheCodemate/business-managment-system-be/README.md

-# Titles and internal titles

-Custom Business Operation System - Backend
+# Custom Business Operation System - Backend

 ## Introduction - the project's aim

 By centralizing data management, the software provides multiple business functions with a single view of the truth.
 This helps a company better manage complex business processes by giving employees of different departments easy access to real-time insights across the enterprise.
-The application is reposible for handling all the incoming requests from the frontend and integreting frontend app with other systems currently used in the company (EPR, ecommerce, websites etc.)
+The application is responsible for handling all the incoming requests from the frontend and integrating the frontend app with other systems currently used in the company (EPR, e-commerce, websites etc.)

 ## Routes